-During the month of June, you can avoid the late-summer crowds and can experience outdoor events (like Midsummer's Eve) and activities, warm weather and the long hours of daylight known as the Midnight Sun.
+During the month of June, you can avoid the late-summer crowds and still experience outdoor events (like Midsummer's Eve) and activities, warm weather, and the long hours of daylight known as the Midnight Sun.

 May and July are also good options for the visitor who likes outdoor recreation.
 Be advised that Sweden typically sees more rain in May than in June, and while July is warmer, it also has larger tourist crowds.
 July and August can also be slightly more expensive than the earlier summer months.
 This is considered peak tourist season in Sweden and much of Scandinavia.